Sensor Fusion using the Kalman Filter

 Including orientation as euler angles allows us to keep the linear model from above.
 The angles can be derived from the quaternion 4-vector by the following formulas.

 - State Vector: The state vector x now is expanded.
-Rotation is added in form of three euler angles (roll, pitch, jaw) together with their first and second derivatives (angular velocity and acceleration).
+Rotation is added in the form of three euler angles (roll, pitch, jaw) together with their first and second derivatives (angular velocity and acceleration).

 - Process Model: The process model stays linear and connects position and rotation information of the previous and the next state.